 Some tutorials in this module may require editing your WordPress template or server files.
 If you need help modifying template or server files please contact a professional or experienced WordPress user for assistance (learn where to get help with WordPress).

 Important: Always do a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform site backups, then hire a professional service, or use a backup plugin.
+If you don’t want to back up your data yourself, then hire a professional, or use backup plugins.

 You can learn more about a WordPress backup plugin that can fully automate your backup process here: